Call For Papers

 Submission Procedure

 All submissions should be made by the CMT de Microsoft platform and must follow the LNNS (Lecture Notes in Networks and Systems) Formatting Guidelines.
-Details of the paper submission process will be announced soon through the website of the conference.
+You can submit your paper through the following: